-Only faculty may change a "Z" grade to a decimal grade by submitting an online grade change form to the Registrar's Office.
+Only faculty may change a "Z" grade to a decimal grade by submitting an online grade change form to the Transcript Office at SCC and the Registrar's Office at SFCC.

-(Blank) Non-graded Section/Missing Grade -

-The non-graded section of a lecture/lab course OR no grade received from faculty.
+(or Blank) Non-graded Section/Missing Grade - The non-graded section of a lecture/lab course OR no grade received from faculty.